Acute low back pain

 Overview

-Figure 1. (side view) The low back region is called the lumbar spine.
-Protected within the bones of the lumbar spine are the spinal cord and nerves.
-The five lumbar bones (vertebrae) are numbered L1 to L5.
-Each bone is separated and cushioned by shock-absorbing discs.
-The spinal nerves pass through bony canals to branch out to the body and legs.
+Figure 1. (side view) The lower back is called the lumbar spine.
+It has five bones (vertebrae) numbered L1 to L5.
+These bones protect the spinal cord and nerves.
+Between each bone is a disc that acts like a shock-absorbing cushion.
+The spinal nerves pass through bony canals and go to the body and legs.

 Types of low back pain

-Supporting the weight of your body, the lumbar spine can be prone to injury and pain (Fig. 1).
-Back pain ranges from mild to severe depending on the amount of injury, and can be acute or chronic.
+The lumbar spine supports the weight of your body and is prone to injury (Fig. 1).
+Pain ranges from mild to severe depending on the amount of injury.
+It can be acute or chronic.

-Acute low back pain occurs suddenly and usually heals within several days to weeks.
-The source of pain is usually in the muscles and ligaments, joints, or discs.
-Sometimes mechanical back pain is caused, not by a pinched nerve, but by tight muscles, degenerative discs, and inflamed facet joints.
+Acute low back pain starts suddenly and heals in a few days to weeks.
+The source is usually from the muscles, ligaments, joints, or discs.
+Mechanical back pain is caused by tight muscles, worn-out discs, and swollen facet joints.

-Chronic back pain persists for more than 3 months; it may be felt all the time or worsen with certain activities.
-Although its source may be hard to determine, contributing factors may include nerve damage, tissue scarring, arthritis, or emotional effects of pain.
+Chronic low back pain persists for more than 3 months.
+It may be felt all the time or worsen with certain activities.
+The source may be nerve damage, scar tissue, arthritis, or stress.
 People with chronic symptoms may be referred to a pain specialist (see Pain Management).

 What are the symptoms?

-Seek medical help immediately if extreme leg weakness or loss of bladder or bowel function develops, a condition called cauda equina syndrome.
+Get medical help right away if you suddenly feel extreme leg weakness or can't control your bladder or bowels.
+This could be a serious problem called cauda equina syndrome.

 What are the causes?